AdobeDocs/workfront.es-ES/help/quicksilver/planning/architecture/configure-record-type-cross-workspace-capabilities.md

 <!--*******************REPLACE THE "ADVANCED SETTINGS" SECTION IN THE "EDIT RECORD TYPES" ARTICLE WITH A LINK TO THIS ARTICLE INSTEAD AND REMOVE THE STEPS FROM THE "EDIT RECORD TYPES" ARTICLE ON HOW TO ALLOW CROSS-WORKSPACE SETTINGS FOR RECORD TYPES*************-->

-# Configuración de funciones entre espacios de trabajo para tipos de registros
+# Configuración de capacidades entre espacios de trabajo para tipos de registros

 <!--this article is linked to the UI in the Advanced settings/ Cross-workspace settings tab - do not delete or change the URL-->